top of page

 Setting up a branch in Hong Kong is a relatively straightforward process, but there are a few key steps that need to be followed.
 Here is a general overview of the process:

 2. Appoint a local representative.
-Your branch must have a local representative who is a resident of Hong Kong.
-This person will be responsible for accepting legal documents on behalf of your company.
+You must appoint a local representative who is a resident of Hong Kong.
+This person will be responsible for accepting legal documents on behalf of your company, and managing your branch office on a day-to-day basis.

 3. Obtain a business registration certificate.
 You must apply for a business registration certificate from the Inland Revenue Department (IRD).
 This certificate will allow you to operate your business in Hong Kong and pay taxes.